ansible/ansible/README.md

     }

 Additional options to Runner include the number of forks, hostname exclusion pattern, library path, arguments, and so on.
 Read the source, it's not complicated.

 Patterns
 ========

 To target only hosts starting with "rtp", for example:

-   * ansible "rtp*" -n command -a "yum update apache"
+   * ansible -p "rtp*" -n command -a "yum update apache"

 Parallelism
 ===========